-Can be found and bought from Ebay - a special box with a 3.5" touch display for Raspberry PI 4.
+Can be found and bought from Ebay -or case and display from Waveshare.com a special box with a 3.5" touch display for Raspberry PI 4 + instruction + display drivers.

 - 3.5 inch Screen connect with SPI directly, also support HDMI screen display at same time. - Physical resolution 320x480 with resistive touch control, can be directly connect Raspberry Pi 3 B+ and 4B